leannakalinowski/leannakalinowski.github.io/_pages/teaching.md

 - Identifying and Addressing Microaggressions in the University Classroom

 ### Through the University of Toronto's Department of Psychology
-In May 2021, I will be taking a four-week teaching practicum geared towards preparing doctoral candidates for teaching university-level psychology courses.
+In May 2021, I completed a four-week workshop on the Philosophy of Teaching & Pedagogy in Psychology, led by Dr. John Vervaeke.

 ## Teaching Assistantships
 ### At University of Toronto Mississauga